e-senturk/G531GD-GT-GU-Hackintosh/README.md

 # Installation:
 ## OPENCORE
 - First read opencore installation docs for more info (https://github.com/acidanthera/OpenCorePkg).
-- Select best configuration for your system and use that config file by renaming it config.plist
+- Select best configuration for your system and use that config file into EFI/OC folder
+Example: EFI/OC/config.plist
 - Edit your device SMBIOS info as MacbookPro 15.1 with your own values.(You might want to use OpenCore Configurator).
 - If you want to install it only single drive install OS X first then Windows after all installation complete.
 - Copy efi folder to your drive and replace boot folder.
 Move windows folder into OC folder.
 Then use bless override